U.S. government warns businesses about cyber bug in Intel chips

 Intel spokeswoman Agnes Kwan said the company had provided software patches to fix the issue to all major computer manufacturers, though it was up to them to distribute patches to computers users.

 Dell’s support website offered patches for servers, but not laptop or desktop computers, as of midday Tuesday.
 Lenovo offered fixes for some servers, laptops and tablets and said more updates would be available Friday.
-An HP representative said the company would soon post fixes on its support site.
+HP posted patches to its website on Tuesday evening.

 Security experts noted that it could take time to fix vulnerable systems because installing patches on computer chips is a difficult process.